PoCInnovation/Pool2024/Software/day05/Svelte/README.md

   - The photo / name / rating / nationality / music gender of the artist, displayed in a nice way.
   - An `Add a music` `button` opening a `modal` to add a music when clicked.
   - A `grid` listing his music's `card`.
+  - When an artist is created, redirect the user to this artist's page.
 - Create the following files:
   - `src/components/Card/MusicCard.svelte` with the musics's `card` inside, displaying every information about a music except from its `id`.
   - `src/components/Button/AddMusicButton.svelte` with the `Add a Music` `button` inside.